Skip to content

 July 10, 2025, 10:59 am | Read time: 4 minutes

 After initial stars were announced for the project, the next “The Big Bang Theory” spinoff has received the green light.
-A title has already been decided.
+A title is already available.

 Twelve seasons, 279 episodes, numerous awards, and even more fans worldwide–that’s the impressive record of “The Big Bang Theory.”
 The sitcom about nerdy scientists ended in 2019 after twelve years but remains popular today.
-Established and upcoming spin-offs ensure the characters are not forgotten.
-A new “The Big Bang Theory” spin-off has now been officially confirmed and can go into production.
+Established and upcoming spinoffs ensure the characters aren’t forgotten.
+A new “The Big Bang Theory” spinoff has now been officially confirmed and can go into production.

 The project has been planned since 2023, and until recently, it was unclear if it would even reach the production phase.
-Previously, Kevin Sussman, Brian Posehn, and Lauren Lapkus were announced as returning stars from the main series.
-However, an official confirmation for the new “The Big Bang Theory” spin-off was missing–until now.
-As reported by the U.S. industry magazine “Variety,” there’s now a green light for Warner’s streaming service HBO Max.
+Although Kevin Sussman, Brian Posehn, and Lauren Lapkus were announced as returning stars from the main series, official confirmation for the new “The Big Bang Theory” spinoff was lacking–until now.
+As reported by the U.S. industry magazine “Variety,” there is now a green light for Warner’s streaming service HBO Max.

-The official title is “Stuart Fails to Save the Universe,” suggesting that the comic book seller Stuart (Sussman) from “Big Bang” will be the focus this time.
-Lapkus will reprise her role as his girlfriend Denise, while Posehn will return as geologist Bert.
-Also joining is John Ross Bowie as the annoying physicist and Sheldon Cooper’s nemesis, Barry Kripke.
+The official title is “Stuart Fails to Save the Universe,” indicating that the comic book seller Stuart (Sussman), known from “Big Bang,” will be the focus this time.
+Lapkus will reprise her role as his girlfriend Denise, while Posehn returns as geologist Bert.
+Also joining is John Ross Bowie as the annoying physicist and Sheldon Cooper’s nemesis Barry Kripke.

 More on the topic